 Mechanism Of Action

-Apixaban is an oral, reversible, and selective active site inhibitor of FXa.
+Apixaban is a selective inhibitor of FXa.
 It does not require antithrombin III for antithrombotic activity.
 Apixaban inhibits free and clot-bound FXa, and prothrombinase activity.
 Apixaban has no direct effect on platelet aggregation, but indirectly inhibits platelet aggregation induced by thrombin.
 By inhibiting FXa, apixaban decreases thrombin generation and thrombus development.